+a.
+NSW SES will advise communities and businesses if flood predictions indicate that areas are likely to become isolated, and indicative timeframes where possible.

+- b.
+Retailers should be advised to ensure sufficient stock is available for the duration of the flood. - c.
+When isolation occurs, NSW SES will establish loading points where retailers can instruct suppliers to deliver goods. - d.
+NSW SES will endeavour to deliver mail to isolated communities but may not be able to do so according to normal Australia Post timetables. - e.
+NSW SES will assist hospitals with resupply of linen and other consumables where able. - f.
+NSW SES may request resupply assistance from supporting agencies. - 5.11.2 Strategy: Coordinate resupply to rural properties isolated by flooding.

 - a.
-NSW SES will advise communities and businesses if flood predictions indicate that areas are likely to become isolated, and indicative timeframes where possible. - b.
-Retailers should be advised to ensure sufficient stock is available for the duration of the flood.

-- When isolation occurs, NSW SES will establish loading points where retailers c. can instruct suppliers to deliver goods. - NSW SES will endeavour to deliver mail to isolated communities but may not be able to do so according to normal Australia Post timetables. - NSW SES will assist hospitals with resupply of linen and other consumables where able. - NSW SES may request resupply assistance from supporting agencies. - 5.11.2 Strategy: Coordinate resupply to rural properties isolated by flooding.

-- When requested, NSW SES will establish a resupply schedule and coordinate the resupply for isolated rural properties. - NSW SES will provide local suppliers with designated loading points.
-Resupply items are to be packaged by the supplier; and - Isolated households unable to afford resupply items will be referred to Welfare Services Functional Area for assistance.
+When requested, NSW SES will establish a resupply schedule and coordinate the resupply for isolated rural properties. - b.
+NSW SES will provide local suppliers with designated loading points.
+Resupply items are to be packaged by the supplier; and - c.
+Isolated households unable to afford resupply items will be referred to Welfare Services Functional Area for assistance.

-5.12 RETURN
+5.12 ALL CLEAR AND RETURN